ConnectEd Counselling and Consultancy logo

 In my practice, I have always preferred a gentle approach and building a relationship with clients in order to, through trust and respect, build the best strategy for everyone.
 I can be flexible and I’m always open to new challenges.
 I believe that when I’m working with someone, we form a team together and work towards the goals we have set up.
 Throughout my practice, I can be quite passionate about mental health and strongly advocate for what I think is fair.
 I believe in working in close collaboration with GPs, psychiatrists and other professionals when it is necessary and in the best interest of my clients.

 I have trained and worked with several evidence-based therapies, such as Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Dialectical Behavioural Therapy (DBT).
 I adapt to each person’s needs in their therapy journey.
+My special interest is in working with neurodivergent teenagers and adults

-Debbie sees: Children, Adolescents, and Parents.
+Debbie sees: Children, Adolescents, Young Adults, Adults and Parents.

 Debbie can help you with: